royhansen99/object-recipes/README.md

 // If new values (all of them) are identical (Object.is) to
 // current values, there is no change happening, so the
 // current instance is returned unchanged.
+// The comparator uses the global comparator on this entity,
+// but can be overridden by passing a second `deepEqual` argument
+// to set: entity(..).set({ .. }, true);
 //
 // Argument is type-safe and will give errors if invalid. const update = person.set({ name: 'John Doe', age: 20 }).get();